skip to content

 Register via Meteor

-To register for one of the modules in the "Additional borrowing" section of the approved modules list, please forward confirmation from the named person that they agree to you taking the module, and the GSO will manually register you for the module on Meteor.
+To register for one of the modules in the "Additional borrowing" section of the approved modules list, please forward confirmation from the named person that they agree to you taking the module, and the PO will manually register you for the module on Meteor.

 Resources via Moodle